kasper/phoenix/API.md

 As you probably have already noticed that you must keep a reference to your handlers, otherwise your callbacks will not get called.
 In return, if you release the reference to the handler, it will also be disabled eventually.
 This gives you full control over the lifecycle of your handlers.
 This can be especially useful when you want to dynamically create handlers.

 Obviously, in most cases you do not want to worry about the lifecycle of your handlers.
 This is why Phoenix also provides a context where handlers are managed for you.
-You can use this managed context to set keys, events and timers, but also to disable them.
+You can use this managed context to set keys, events, timers and tasks, but also to disable them.
 Basically, when you create a handler with this context, the handler is created and its reference is stored within the context.
 You will get an identifier for the handler which you can use then to disable it.
 When you disable the handler, the context will take care of releasing the handler for you.

 ```java
 class Key